 A recent study by the Association of Fundraising Professional’s Fundraising Effectiveness Project concluded that donor retention reached a 9-year low of 46%, despite an overall increase in revenue and donors.
 What does this mean for nonprofit marketers?
 Sustaining donors isn’t as easy as it used to be.
 To stand out from the crowd and encourage consistent giving, you’ll need to create a stronger bond with each individual donor.

 A simple “thank you” can go a long way.
 Expressing gratitude to donors has a bigger impact than many marketers realize.
 In fact, recent scientific studies have shown that saying thank you isn’t just polite.
 It can impact future behaviors.
 One Harvard Business School professor came to some interesting conclusions after conducting a study on gratitude: “Receiving expressions of gratitude makes us feel a heightened sense of self-worth, and that in turn triggers other helpful behaviors toward both the person we are helping and other people, too.”
 In other words, simply saying “thanks” can inspire your donors to be more charitable in the future.

 While expressing gratitude can raise donation rates, how you say thank you can create an even greater impact.
 Want to build relationships with your donors?
 Send them a personalized thank you note.

-Combine your digitally handwritten notes with automated marketing campaigns to send notes automatically each time someone makes a donation.
+Combine your handwritten notes with automated marketing for nonprofit organizations to send notes automatically each time someone makes a donation.
 Customize the campaign to send one message to first-time donors, and another to renewing donors.
 You can even create unique messages for large gifts or specific initiatives.
-Of course, nonprofit marketers don’t need to limit personalized messages to thank you notes alone.
+Of course, nonprofit marketers don’t need to limit personalized direct marketing notes to thank you notes alone.
 Personalized, digitally handwritten messages can be used for any occasion, from major announcements to holiday cards.